 It was no coincidence that the public knew the shooter’s name, face, and the fact that, according to a member of the police department, he’d been having a “bad day” — before anyone knew a single name of one of the eight victims, a single one of their faces, a single detail about their lives before they were lost forever.

-Arguably more infuriating was the media’s obsessive and suggestive attachment to the six Asian women’s jobs as workers at spas and massage parlours, a “customer is always right” industry that has historically been hypersexualized by the white gaze.
-This hypersexualization of female Asian labor has led to legislation like the 1875 Page Act, which restricted female Asian service workers from entering the United States under the automatic assumption they were prostitutes.
+Arguably more infuriating was the media’s obsessive and suggestive attachment to the six Asian women’s jobs as workers at spas and massage parlours, a “customer is always right” industry that has historically been hypersexualised by the white gaze.
+This hypersexualisation of female Asian labour has led to legislation like the 1875 Page Act, which restricted female Asian service workers from entering the United States under the automatic assumption they were prostitutes.

 That is precisely what the situation is in the U.S., which is why the Atlanta massacre, specifically, was a jolting reflection of white America’s perception of Asian women as faceless and submissive — mere ”things” to be conquered.
 As distasteful and distressing as this stereotype is, it is not shocking — to be surprised by it is to be oblivious to American history.

-The United States houses a long history of fetishizing and violating Asian women without repercussion, a phenomenon coined by Sunny Woan as “white sexual imperialism.”
+The United States houses a long history of fetishising and violating Asian women without repercussion, a phenomenon coined by Sunny Woan as “white sexual imperialism.”